n00bcooD3R/advent-of-cyber3/A O C/DAY-8.md

 </h3>
 <br>
 <b><p align="left">Read the premise above, start the attached Windows analysis machine, and find the transcription logs in the SantasLaptopLogs folder on the Desktop.<p></b>
+<p>If you want to login to the machine manually via RDP, the credentials are Administrator as the username, and grinch123! as the password.</p>

 ```
 *******